Friendship, Maine: Geography

-According to the United States Census Bureau, the town has a total area of 31.37 sqmi, of which 14.10 sqmi is land and 17.27 sqmi is water.
-Located on a peninsula that projects into the Gulf of Maine, Friendship lies between Muscongus Bay and the Friendship River.
+According to the United States Census Bureau, the town has an area of 31.37 sqmi, of which 14.10 sqmi is land and 17.27 sqmi is water.
+On a peninsula that projects into the Gulf of Maine, Friendship lies between Muscongus Bay and the Friendship River.
 It includes several islands, the largest of which is Friendship Long Island (or Meduncook Island).

 The town is crossed by state routes 97 and 220.
 It borders the towns of Waldoboro to the northwest, and Cushing to the east.

 The town is the site of Franklin Island National Wildlife Refuge.

 Climate

 This climatic region is typified by large seasonal temperature differences, with warm to hot (and often humid) summers and cold (sometimes severely cold) winters.
 According to the Köppen Climate Classification system, Friendship has a humid continental climate, abbreviated "Dfb" on climate maps.